FEUP-LDTS-2023/project-l02gr02/docs/README.md

 ![img](imgs/instructionMenu.png)

 #### Map Menu
+- Select Map - Allows the player to choose between multiple maps.

 ![img](imgs/MapMenu.png)

 #### In Game
+- Movement - Allows the player to move the hero character.
+- Collision - Ensures the player cannot pass through undesired elements within the game environment.
 - Placing bombs - The player can place bombs in the arena.
-- Death for bomb explosion - If caught by the fire trail, the player automatically get killed.
+- Death by bomb explosion - If caught by the fire trail, the player will automatically be killed.
-- Breaking wall with bombs (explosion trail stops in unbreakable walls)
+- Breakable walls - Fragile walls will be destroyed if hit by the fire trail of an explosion (explosion trail stops in unbreakable walls).
 - 2-Player Mode - Engage in a head-to-head gameplay with a friend.
+- Chain Reaction Bomb - Immediately explodes any bomb caught in the blast radius of an explosion.
 - Push Bomb - Strategically shove bombs to trap and outmaneuver opponents.
-- Mega Explosion Bomb - Unleash a colossal explosion radius for maximum impact.
+- Mega Explosion Bomb - Unleash a colossal explosion radius for maximum impact by collecting upgrades that increase a bomb's radius.
-- Chain Reaction Bomb - Immediately explodes a nearly bomb
-- Directional Explosion Bomb - Explodes in the same direction it is placed.
-- Select map - Allows the player to choose between multiple maps.
-- Collision - Ensures the player cannot pass through undesired elements within the game environment.
-- Movement - Allows the player to move the hero character.

 ##### Visualiser